 But I heard him flapping as he flew out of sight, Happy Chrysalis to all, and to all a good night!

-While fully dried butterfly wings aren’t strong enough to carry, say, a Christmas ball ornament…they’ll help to elude predators, so be sure to give them at least 3 hours before you release butterflies back to nature.
+Fully dried butterfly wings aren’t strong enough to carry, say, a Christmas ball ornament…but they’ll help to elude predators, so be sure to give them at least 3 hours before you release butterflies back to nature.

 This increases the odds they’ll survive to find a great butter-love and start a new generation of magnificent monarchs.